They were not the first to take advantage of what’s hot, and won’t be the last. However, some do it better than others.

 - Announced on 3/14, including a tweet with an animation of a retro raspberry game:

 Even with 24 hour news channels showing the same stories over and over (especially traumatic news), most news has a finite shelf life.

 The Raspberry Pi has legs, but Pi Day has a short lifespan.
+(Even the Pi Drive is no longer available.)
 I admit that this post was inspired by Pi Day, and I wanted to leverage the day, but I was careful not to include that in the title.
 After all, marketing is important all year round – not just on Pi Day.

 That said, I thought the promotion was interesting enough that I shared it on Twitter – at 3:14 on 3/14: